-- Nacional Monte de Piedad Strengthen the customer knowledge methodology, implementing measures that allow better monitoring and analysis of the profile and transactional behavior of our customers. - Implement a robust technological platform for regulatory compliance; reinforce supervision policies and monitoring of relevant processes. - Monte de Piedad Foundation We apply enhanced due diligence for the receipt of relevant donations, in order to know more about the person making the donation, and the origin of the moneys.
+- Nacional Monte de Piedad Strengthen the customer knowledge methodology, implementing measures that allow better monitoring and analysis of the profile and transactional behavior of our customers. - Financiera Monte de Piedad Implement a robust technological platform for regulatory compliance; reinforce supervision policies and monitoring of relevant processes. - Monte de Piedad Foundation We apply enhanced due diligence for the receipt of relevant donations, in order to know more about the person making the donation, and the origin of the moneys.

-\geq \square \square \square \leq \geq ഗ \sim \geq \square \sim \geq \square ഗ \frown
+\geq \square \square \leq \geq ഗ \sim \geq \square \sim \geq \square ഗ \sim